A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Experimental Settings

-Regarding the supervised learning, we randomly selected 720 pairs from the 880 pairs UIEB \cite{waternet} images and used these as the training set.
-For the unsupervised learning, we collected 1,934 unlabeled real-world underwater images, which cover diverse underwater scenes.
-In total, our training set contained 2,654 images.
 Among the rest of the UIEB \cite{waternet} data set, 80 pairs of images were randomly selected as the validation set, while the remaining pairs were used as the testing set which is referred to as Test-U80.
-The UIEB data set also consists of 60 challenging images without reference, which were used as the second testing set, referred to as Test-C60.
-A third testing set was obtained from the testing set of the SUIM-E data set \cite{sguie}, which contains 110 pairs of labeled underwater images and is named as Test-S110.
+The UIEB data set also consists of 60 challenging images without references, which were used as the second testing set, referred to as Test-C60.
+A third testing set was obtained from the testing set of the SUIM-E data set \cite{sguie}, which contains 110 pairs of labeled images and is named as Test-S110.
 For the RUIE \cite{ruie} data set, the UCCS was utilized as the fourth testing set, denoted as Test-UCCS.
-Besides, 53 SQUID \cite{water_hl} images captured using the camera at the right hand side were randomly selected and were used as the fifth testing set, namely, Test-R53.
+Fifty-three SQUID \cite{water_hl} images captured using the camera at the right hand side were randomly selected and were used as the fifth testing set, namely, Test-R53.
+The remaining 185 images in the Underwater Scenes subset of the EUVP \cite{fast_gan} data set were used as the sixth testing set, referred to as Test-Scenes.